-- III.41 A registered intermediary should not invite/induce/advise a client to make a registered scheme/constituent fund selection based primarily on past investment performance.
-In discussing past performance with the client, it should explain to the client that: - (a) the mere fact that a constituent fund performed better than another constituent

-- fund, whether of the same type or not, over any given period in the past, is not necessarily a reliable indicator that it will do so over any period into the future; and - (b) special care should be taken in comparing the past performance of MPF conservative funds as some MPF conservative funds have a pricing mechanism that does not reflect the impact of fees. - III.42 Where a comparison is made, the registered intermediary should: - (a) compare a constituent fund's performance with the performance of constituent funds of the same type and over a long term period (at least five years where practicable); - (b) make "like with like" comparisons in terms of risk levels, investment strategies and objectives; and - (c) where practicable, compare the net performance of one constituent fund with the net performance (and not the gross performance) of another constituent fund.
+- III.40 A registered intermediary should not invite/induce/advise a client to make a registered scheme/constituent fund selection based primarily on past investment performance.
+If discussing past performance with the client, it should explain to the client that: - (a) the mere fact that a constituent fund performed better than another constituent fund, whether of the same type or not, over any given period in the past, is not necessarily a reliable indicator that it will do so over any period into the future; and - (b) special care should be taken in comparing the past performance of MPF conservative funds as some MPF conservative funds have a pricing mechanism that does not reflect the impact of fees. - III.41 Where a comparison is made, the registered intermediary should: - (a) compare a constituent fund's performance with the performance of constituent funds of the same type and over a long term period (at least five years where practicable); - (b) make "like with like" comparisons in terms of risk levels, investment strategies and objectives; and - (c) where practicable, compare the net performance of one constituent fund with the net performance (and not the gross performance) of another constituent fund.

-Note: Information about a constituent fund's past performance is set out in the Fund Fact Sheet of a registered scheme, which is available on the websites of the approved trustees and the MPFA.
+Note: Information about a constituent fund's past performance is set out in the Fund Fact Sheet of a registered scheme, which is available on the website of the approved trustees and can be downloaded from the Fee Comparative Platform on the MPFA website.

-III.43 Whilst it may be appropriate to make reference to general market outlook, a registered intermediary should avoid predicting, projecting or forecasting a constituent fund's future or likely performance.
+III.42 Whilst it may be appropriate to make reference to general market outlook, a registered intermediary should avoid predicting, projecting or forecasting a constituent fund's future or likely performance.